Posted on behalf of Phillips Law Group on Jan 25, 2011 in Auto Accidents

 There are times when making sure that the legal rights of those who were injured can seem harsh and cold.
 This could be one of those situations if the girls who were injured decide to file Arizona personal injury lawsuits against the driver who was killed.
 However, it appears that the injured girls did nothing wrong, and the law allows for them to recover damages for their medical costs and their pain and suffering as a result of this incident if they file successful lawsuits against the driver's estate.

 If you or someone you love has been injured by a drunk driver, you need to seek the help of Arizona DUI accident attorney who have been holding those responsible for this type of harm accountable for many years.
-Contact Phillips Law Group today to schedule a free initial consultation.
+Contact a personal injury lawyer from Phillips Law Group today to schedule a free initial consultation.